 Add some spice to your life.

-As a spicy food lover, I firmly believe that homemade Sichuan-style chili oil deserves a place next to other essential condiments like ketchup and mustard.
-Here’s the recipe for how to make homemade chili oil.
+This homemade Sichuan-inspired Chinese chili oil recipe deserves a place next to other essential condiments like ketchup and mustard.
+Get this homemade chili oil recipe.
 This spicy, fragrant, flavorful oil takes minutes to make and is infinitely versatile.

-Whenever I go out to eat, my eyes immediately light up when I see a little jar on the table filled with fiery red oil, thick with chili flakes.
-A dollop of chili oil makes any dish exciting.
-Plus, science shows that spicy food may have important health benefits.
+Whenever I go out to eat, my eyes seriously light up when I see a little jar on the table filled with fiery red oil, thick with chili flakes and maybe a few bonus seasonings like minced garlic cloves or sesame oil or seeds.

-Many homemade chili oil recipes exist, from Italian-style to Asian.
-But this recipe is inspired by traditional Chinese or Sichuan chili oil: nice and spicy, with good aromatics mixed in for good measure.
+Sure, chili oil is available at most Asian grocery stores. and many homemade chili oil recipes exist, from Italian-style to Asian.
+But this chili oil recipe, Chinese inspired and easy to make, is the best: a Sichuan chili oil that’s nice and spicy, with good aromatics mixed in for good measure.

 Homemade chili oil takes minutes to make.
-The steps are very straightforward:
+The recipe steps are very straightforward:

-- Heat neutral vegetable with ginger, star anise, and cinnamon until it shimmers.
-(I use canola for its clean taste and high smoke point.)
+- Heat neutral vegetable such as canola or avocado oil in a sauce pan or small pot with ginger, star anise, and cinnamon until it shimmers.
+(I use avocado oil for its clean taste, high smoke point, and health benefits.)

-- Pour the hot, infused oil over a bowl of peppers, chilis, and salt.
+- Pour the hot, infused oil over a heat-proof bowl of Sichuan chili peppers, chili flakes, and salt.

 - Stir, cool, serve!

-The recipe for homemade chili oil comes down to a combination of oil, peppers, and aromatics.
+The recipe for hot chili oil comes down to a combination of oil, peppers, and aromatics.

-- Use Sichuan (Szechuan) peppercorns if you can find them.
+- Use Sichuan (Szechuan) chili peppers if you can find them.
 Sichuan peppercorns have more heat compared to black peppercorns, with a different flavor profile.
 Sichuan peppercorns have citrus and lavender notes.

 - Use a neutral vegetable oil.
 Avoid olive oil; the flavor will be way off, and the heat can turn the oil rancid.
 I prefer canola oil, which tastes very plain and has a high smoke point.

-- Heat the oil in a small pot until it moves like water and shimmers a little.
-I just go by eye, but if you have a kitchen thermometer, the ideal temperature is around 250 degrees Fahrenheit.
+- Heat the oil in a small pot or sauce pan until it moves thinly like water and shimmers a little.
+I just go by eye, but if you have a kitchen thermometer, the ideal temperature for the hot oil is around 250 degrees Fahrenheit.

-Along with the oil and peppers, this recipe includes bay leaves, a cinnamon stick, star anise, and ginger for extra flavor and aroma.
+Along with the oil and peppers, this chili oil recipe includes bay leaves, a cinnamon stick, star anise, and ginger for extra flavor and aroma that blooms when the oil is heated in the saucepan.
+You could also add a teaspoon of sesame seeds or some minced garlic.

 If you can’t find Sichuan peppercorns, substitute whole black peppercorns.
 If you don’t have Sichuan chili flakes, substitute Korean gochugaru or even Italian red pepper flakes.

-This recipe is very straightforward and easy.
+This recipe for chili oil is very straightforward and easy.
 But to summarize, here are the main recipe notes:

 - Try to seek out Sichuan peppercorns and chili flakes for both color and flavor, but substituting black or peppercorns and Italian-style chili flakes will do in a pinch

-- You can halve this recipe as necessary — especially if you don’t have a house full of spicy-food lovers!
+- You can halve this chili oil recipe as necessary — especially if you don’t have a house full of spicy-food lovers

 Like spicy Asian food?
 You’ll also love these recipes: